Passive Real Estate Investing: Is it Right for You?

 • Passive real estate investing typically means a much smaller time commitment than, say, managing a retail property you have purchased.

-• You don’t need a lot of capital to get started.
+• Starting a business may require varying amounts of capital, depending on the nature of the business.
 For example, you can purchase just a few shares to get started in a REIT or start small with crowdfunding.

-• Passive real estate investing opens up opportunities you won’t otherwise have to put your money to work.
-Think about it – you likely can’t purchase a high-rise apartment complex, but you can invest in that asset class through a passive option like a REIT.
+• Passive real estate investing can potentially offer opportunities for your money to work.
+Consider the possibility that you may not be able to purchase a high-rise apartment complex, but you can explore other investment options in the apartment complex asset class, such as a REIT.

-Of course, there are advantages to taking a more active approach to real estate investing too – namely, the prospect of higher returns and the ability to call all your own shots.
+An active approach to real estate investing may offer the potential for higher returns and could provide more decision-making control.
 However, you’ll also take on more risk and a greater time commitment.

 Is Passive Real Estate Investing Right for You?

 As with any investment strategy, there’s no one-size-fits-all approach.
 As you consider whether passive real estate investing might be the right option for you, look at both the advantages and disadvantages.
 Consider your investment goals, your risk tolerance, and the time you have available to devote to real estate.
-All of these factors can help you determine whether passive real estate investing would make a savvy addition to your portfolio.
+These factors can assist you in evaluating whether passive real estate investing could be a beneficial addition to your portfolio.

 Illuminated Advisors is the original creator of the content shared herein.
 I have been granted a license in perpetuity to publish this article on my website’s blog and share its contents on social media platforms.
 I have no right to distribute the articles, or any other content provided to me, or my Firm, by Illuminated Advisors in a printed or otherwise non-digital format.
 I am not permitted to use the content provided to me or my firm by Illuminated Advisors in videos, audio publications, or in books of any kind.